-Thanks to the substantial support of private and public funders, the College of William & Mary has fully funded the renewal and renovation of the Brafferton (1723).
-A generous grant from The Lettie Pate Evans Foundation jumpstarted the College's fundraising effort, and was followed by a special challenge grant from The Mary Morton Parsons Foundation and support from The Max and Victoria Dreyfus Foundation.
+Thanks to the substantial support of private and public funders, William & Mary has fully funded the renewal and renovation of the Brafferton (1723).
+A generous grant from The Lettie Pate Evans Foundation jumpstarted the university's fundraising effort, and was followed by a special challenge grant from The Mary Morton Parsons Foundation and support from The Max and Victoria Dreyfus Foundation.
 The Parsons challenge was met by members of the William & Mary Class of 1961 and Class of 1962.

 Lettie Pate Whitehead Evans, the first female Coca-Cola board member, established the Foundation in 1945.
 Foundation grants are limited to specific public charities in Georgia and Virginia, with a focus on private secondary and higher education, arts and culture, and museums and historic preservation.
 Learn more about The Lettie Pate Evans Foundation.

 The Mary Morton Parsons Foundation issued a challenge to William & Mary to raise an additional $900,000 for the Brafferton renewal and preservation project by December 31, 2011.
 The university was successful in raising the challenge amount, and the foundation provided a $300,000 grant.

 The Parsons Foundation, which provides financial support to tax-exempt organizations in Virginia for capital projects, also provided generous grant funding for the Wren Building renewal project that was completed in 2000.
 Learn more about The Mary Morton Parsons Foundation.

 The Max and Victoria Dreyfus Foundation provided a $25,000 grant to support student involvement with the Brafferton.
 This generous gift helped to ensure the building's role as an irreplaceable educational resource on campus, enabling students to utilize the project as fieldwork in their study of archaeology, and to gain experience in the historical interpretation of the site.